 Some may feel that a data science internship is a waste of time when they could simply pursue a degree and job instead.
 While that may be the best option for some people, others do much better with an internship first.
 In fact, most everyone does.

 Look at the internship as an extension of your education.
 This is the best way to practice everything you have been learning and build up your portfolio so that you can get your dream job.
 Internships in data science are similar to having practice jobs- so jump on that opportunity.
-Data science internships are totally worth it.
+Data science internships at IBM, Apple, or other companies are totally worth it.

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.